 CRS 18-9-103 is the Colorado statute that defines the crime of arming rioters.
-Arming rioters makes it illegal to provide weapons for use in a riot.
-It also makes it illegal to teach someone how to make a weapon or a bomb to use in a riot.
-Arming rioters is a felony in Colorado.
+This section makes it illegal to provide weapons for use in a riot, or to teach someone how to make a weapon or a bomb to use in a riot.
+Arming rioters is a felony in Colorado that carries a sentence of up to 6 years in state prison.

 (1) A person commits arming rioters if he: